Report a food product issue

-Either food purchased from a shop, a meal eaten in a restaurant or a takeaway meal found to contain something that clearly should not be there is a food product issue and we may investigate further.
+When food purchased from a shop, a meal eaten in a restaurant or a takeaway meal contains something that should not be there, this is a food product issue and we may investigate further.

 What we deal with

 Some examples of things that we may investigate include:

 - foods containing foreign bodies (glass, insects, plasters and so on)

 - food that is out of condition (mouldy, rotten, off-smelling and so on)

 - food that is out of date and is suspected of making someone ill

 If you have a complaint about a food product you have purchased in Eastbourne or Lewes you may report it to us using our online contact form.
 Please give us as much information as you can.

 Our aim is to ensure that complaints are investigated and dealt with according to the level of risk they pose.

 When we receive a complaint, one of our officers decides if it needs investigating further, based on their professional training, discretion and the following criteria: